tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

 matrix.totalSize();  // 12

 Tensor<String> text = Tensor.createString(new long[]{-1}, data -> {
-  // Initializing data from input stream, where `values.txt` is written in modified UTF-8 and has following content:
+  // Initializing data from input stream, where `values.txt` contains following modified UTF-8 strings:
   // "in the town", "where I was", "born" data.write(new FileInputStream("values.txt"));
 });